 There was no baking time listed on Grandma’s recipe, but 50 minutes seems to work best.
 Any more than that and the rice starts to take on more of a bite.
 If you like it that way, by all means, keep on cooking for up to an hour.
 If you stick to the time I've given, be warned that it won't look completely done when the timer rings.
 The middle will still be runny but will firm up as it cools.

 Do wait before diving in because it will be hot.
-Or scoop some from the edge and pour a little milk over it to cool it down like Grandma did for me.
+Or scoop some from the edge and pour a little milk over it to cool it down, just like Grandma did for me that evening so long ago.
 There's no wrong way to eat this pudding.
 All the ways are yummy.

 Yes!
-This baked rice pudding keeps very well in the fridge, and you can do what I do, savoring small portions of it over several days.
+This baked rice pudding keeps very well in the fridge, and you can do what I do: savor small portions of it over several days.
 It's even good as a cold snack.